 We are talking about small amounts of money unless you buy multiple cards.
 So it’s only worth the effort if you are shopping at those retailers anyway.

-The deadline to add funds onto an Asda Christmas Savings Card is 5pm Sunday 18th November 2018.
-The bonus is applied by 8am on Monday 19th November.
+The deadline to add funds onto an Asda Christmas Savings Card is 5pm Sunday 12 November 2023.
+The bonus will be applied by 9am on Monday 13 November.

 The bonus increases the more you save